mangila/spring-crud/README.md

 # spring-crud

-Spring Web app demonstrating C.R.U.D (Create, Read, Update, Delete) operations in a Layered Architecture, with event handling using Outbox Transactional Pattern.
-Event sourcing is used via the Outbox table.
+Spring Web app demonstrating C.R.U.D (Create, Read, Update, Delete) operations in a Layered Architecture

+## Architecture

+Postgres database is used as the persistence layer.

+Transactional Outbox pattern is used to send events, the outbox table can be used for event sourcing replays.

+[JobRunr](https://www.jobrunr.io) is being used for background tasks scheduling in the background module.

 Deployed to AWS and automated with IaC (Infrastructure as Code) and CM (Configuration Management) using Terraform and Ansible.

 **NOTE: This project is just for demonstration purposes.
 With a POC value**

-### Spring Boot
+### App

 Spring RESTful service with CRUD operations for the Employee domain.
 (The famous Employee CRUD, great for demonstration purposes)